Learn-Django-React/django-react-heroku-s3/README.md

-Django and React starter app configured for Heroku and S3 for quickly launching new ideas.
-Free tutorial on [learndjangoreact.com](https://learndjangoreact.com).
+Django and React starter app configured for Heroku and S3.

+Build something new with [learndjangoreact.com](https://learndjangoreact.com).

 ### Installation